 Duane likes Breconwood for its sense of community and the location close to both the Wayzata and Minnetonka Yacht Clubs.
 In case you missed this fact, Duane has been the president of our board for the past 4 years.
 This is often a thankless job but which Duane has dealt with common sense and fair spirit.
 We're lucky to have him and his family in Breconwood!

 The Breconwood Ladies’ Luncheon is held the first Wednesday of the month at D’Aimco’s in Wayzata at 11:30 a.m.
 Call Gwen McKernan if you have questions.

-The Reader’s Book Group meets the third Saturday of the month – social time at 9:30 a.m. with the book discussion at 10:00 to 11:00 a.m Call Nan Nicolle if you are interested in attending.
-For May, we are reading Farewell to Arms by Ernest Hemingway.
+The Reader’s Book Group meets the third Saturday of the month – social time at 9:30 a.m. with the book discussion at 10:00 to 11:00 a.m.
+Call Nan Nicolle if you are interested in attending- no book club in August but will resume in September.